moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/003_custom_controls.md

 ## Decision

-We decided to store the internal compliance requirement expressions as `jsonb` columns and remove the `compliance_check` table and only use `compliance_requirements` instead.
-This would help in reducing redundancy and we could easily display the rows present in `project_compliance_status` table on the adherence dashboard.
+We decided to store the internal compliance requirement expressions as `jsonb` columns and remove the `compliance_checks` table and only use `compliance_requirements` instead.
+This would help in reducing redundancy and we could easily display the rows present in `project_compliance_configuration_status` table on the adherence dashboard.